mikeizbicki/cmc-csci040/README.md

 | quizzes (weekly)              | `2**2` - `2**3`             | 40%  |
 | projects (every 2-3 weeks)    | `2**3` - `2**6`             | 40%  |

-This will be a low-stress but challenging class.
+This will be a **challenging** but **low-stress** class that is **career advancing**.

+1. **Challenging:** The material is intrinsically *very* hard.
+    1. That's why CS/DS majors get paid so much money... there's not many people willing to work hard enough to master these concepts.
+    1. That's why we have an extra lab session each week (and so 50% more in-person instruction time).
+        Also take advantage of office hours and the QCL.

+        Historically:
+        1. The average student needs to spend about 10 hours per week outside of class to get an A.
+        1. About 50% of students choose to either:
+            1. spend 15-20 hours per week and get an A-/A,
+            1. or spend 10 hours per week and get a B/C.

-1. The course is low-stress because you have full control over what your grade will be.
+1. **Low-stress:** You have full control over what your grade will be.

     1. **No midterm/final exam.**
        Weekly quizzes ensure you don't fall behind on material, and if you bomb a quiz it's not a big deal.